 Although it's based on a van, the third-generation Berlingo is a big step forward in terms of design and technology.
 The dashboard has been given a much more upmarket feel than before, with better materials and some of the quirky touches from Citroen's C4 Cactus and C3 Aircross models.
 It’s easier to use, too, with direct controls for the heating and ventilation, so you don’t have to fiddle around with menus.

-Trim levels are called Feel, Flair and Flair XTR, and standard kit includes LED running lights, an eight-inch touchscreen, DAB radio and Bluetooth.
-Flair adds 16-inch black alloy wheels, black roof rails, an opening tailgate window, privacy glass, individual rear seats and electric rear windows.
-Meanwhile, the top Flair XTR spec brings 17-inch wheels, a 'Top Vision' rear-view camera, a head-up display and a more quirky design.
+Trim levels are called Feel and Flair XTR, and standard kit includes 16-inch alloy wheels, LED daytime running lights, an eight-inch touchscreen, DAB radio and Bluetooth.
+Meanwhile, the top Flair XTR spec brings 17-inch wheels, gloss black roof rails, front and rear scuff plates, tinted rear windows and orange fog light surrounds.

 Practicality & boot space

-First things first, there are two versions of the Berlingo: the shorter M and 35cm longer XL.
+First things first, there are two versions of the e-Berlingo: the shorter ‘M’ and 35cm longer ‘XL’, while the petrol and diesel engines are limited to the ‘M’ bodystyle.
 While these feel identical for front passengers, the XL offers more space and the option of a third row of seats, and a bigger boot.